 5. Basic Prohibition of 18 U.S.C. § 207(d).
-For one year after service in a "very senior" position terminates, no former "very senior" employee may knowingly make, with the intent to influence, any communication to or appearance before any individual appointed to an Executive Schedule position or before any employee of a department or agency in which he served as a "very senior" employee during the one-year period prior to termination from Government service, if that communication or appearance is made on behalf of any other person (except the United States), in connection with any matter concerning which he seeks individual action by that individual or employee.
+For one year after service in a "very senior" position terminates, no former "very senior" employee may knowingly make, with the intent to influence, any communication to or appearance before any individual appointed to an Executive Schedule position or before any employee of a department or agency in which he served as a "very senior" employee during the one-year period prior to termination from Government service, if that communication or appearance is made on behalf of any other person (except the United States), in connection with any matter concerning which he seeks official action by that individual or employee.

 Discussion.
-This is a new one-year restriction.
+This is a one-year restriction.
 The one-year period is measured from the date when an employee ceases to be a very senior employee, not from the termination of Government service, unless the two occur simultaneously.

 This provision, applicable only to "very" senior employees, is very similar to the one-year restriction of section 207(c) discussed above.
-It too prohibits communications to or appearances before employees of certain Governmental departments and agencies, unless on behalf of the United States (or the Congress).
+It too prohibits communications to or appearances before employees of certain governmental departments and agencies, unless on behalf of the United States (or the Congress).
 A former very senior employee is prohibited by section 207(d) from representing another before any current employee of any department or agency in which he served as a very senior employee during the one-year period prior to his termination from Government service.
-(Compare section 207(c) which prohibits communications and appearances to current employees of any department or agency in which a former "senior" employee served in any capacity during the one-year period prior to termination from senior service.)
-A former very senior employee is also prohibited by section 207(d), however, from representing another person before any individual currently appointed to an Executive Schedule position listed in 5 U.S.C. §§ 5312-5216, whether or not that individual is serving in the very senior employee's former department or agency.
+(Compare section 207(c) which prohibits communications and appearances to current employees of any department or agency in which a former "senior" employee served in any capacity during the one-year period prior to termination from senior service.) Α former very senior employee is also prohibited by section 207(d), however, from representing another person before any individual currently appointed to an Executive Schedule position listed in 5 U.S.C. §§ 5312-5316, whether or not that individual is serving in the very senior employee's former department or agency.
 The representational bar applies to any matter, whether or not involving a specific party, concerning which the former very senior employee is seeking official action by any current officer or employee of the executive branch.

 Section 207 does not authorize OGE to designate separate and distinct components within a department or agency as a means of narrowing the scope of section 207(d).
-Moreover, no very senior employee is eligible for exemption from the application of section 207(d).
+Moreover, no very senior employee's position is eligible for exemption from the application of section 207(d).

 6. Basic Prohibition of 18 U.S.C. § 207(f).
 For one year after his service in a "senior" or "very senior" position terminates, no former "senior" employee or former "very senior" employee may knowingly, with the intent to influence a decision of an employee of a department or agency of the United States in carrying out his official duties, represent a foreign entity before any department or agency of the United States or aid or advise a foreign entity.

 Discussion.
-This is a new one-year restriction.
-The one-year period is measured from the date when an employee ceases to be a senior employee or a very senior employee, not from the termination of Government service, unless the two occur simultaneously.
+This is a one-year restriction, except that it is permanent as applied to any individual who serves as the United States Trade Representative or Deputy United States Trade Representative.
+The restriction is measured from the date when an employee ceases to be a senior employee or a very senior employee, not from the termination of Government service, unless the two occur simultaneously.